-As we previously reported, on October 19, 2016, the Consumer Financial Protection Bureau (CFPB) published in the Federal Register final amendments to its Mortgage Servicing Rules (Final Rule).
-The Final Rule, weighing in at 900 pages (or 242 pages of the Federal Register), makes significant updates to the Mortgage Servicing Rules in nine areas:
+The Consumer Financial Protection Bureau ("CFPB") published in the Federal Register final amendments to its Mortgage Servicing Rules1 ("Final Rule").
+The Final Rule, weighing in at 900 pages (or 242 pages of the Federal Register), makes significant updates to the Mortgage Servicing Rues in nine areas:

-- · Successors in interest
+- Successors in interest;

-- · Definition of delinquency
+- Definition of delinquency;

-- · Early intervention
+- Early intervention;

-- Loss mitigation procedures (including transfers of servicing)
+- Loss mitigation procedures (including transfers of servicing);

-- Periodic statement requirements
+- Periodic statement requirements;

-- Information requests
+- Information requests;

-- · Payment processing
+- Payment processing;

-- Force-placed insurance
+- Force-placed insurance; and

-- Small servicers
+- Small servicers.

-The CFPB also issued an interpretive rule under the Fair Debt Collection Practices Act (FDCPA) relating to compliance with certain provisions in the Final Rule.
+The CFPB also issued an interpretive rule under the Fair Debt Collection Practices Act ("FDCPA") relating to compliance with certain provisions in the Final Rule.